alexseong/steam-recommender/README.md

 gamer myself, I would like to apply my knowledge of Data Science to a topic that I greatly enjoy.

-Valve currently does not a recommendation engine in place to for users to connect with one another.
+Valve currently does not have a recommendation engine in place to for users to connect with one another.

 ### Data